Excel2TXF - Specific Broker Instructions

 Chase

-I don't yet have the details for generating the download, but it should be farily straightforward.
+Excel2TXF has been validated with a sample Chase download, but I don't yet have the details for generating the download.
 You'll want to find the "Realized Gain/Loss Export" option (If you figure out the steps, please send us an email so that we can update these instructions).

 Once you get your download you're ready to run the Excel2TXF software to create the .TXF file for your tax software.